guilhermefarto/ant-colony-optimization/README.md

 	float value
 ```

-The methods of an object of the Pheromone class are:
+The methods for Pheromone class are:

 ```python
 	void draw() { ... }